Calcio Rinascimento. Written and photographed in January 2017 in Florence, Italy. Originally published in Good Sport Magazine.

 Sandro Mencucci has been with ACF Fiorentina since 2002, and without a doubt knows a few things about operating a top flight club.
 As Chief Executive Officer - a position he also still holds - he helped quickly bring the club back to the Serie A, from the 4th division, after the previous owners had taken the club into bankruptcy.
 Similarly, with Fiorentina’s Women’s FC, he took what was essentially a nonprofit organization, struggling to stay afloat - let alone in the first division - to a third place finish in the 2015-2016 Serie A season.
 Currently, they are 15-0-0 and 6 points clear at the top of the table.
 In only two seasons, they are on the path to winning the league and qualifying for the Champion’s League.
 Underneath a big smile he said, “We have to win.
 If we don’t win, then this is only talk talk.”

 But the truth is, this isn’t a business move for ACF Fiorentina.
 This is bigger than the sport of football.
 “Our philosophy is to treat the women players the same as the men.
 Running both clubs exactly the same.
 We have two coaches, a medical staff, a training staff.
 This isn’t common in Italy,” Sandro tells me, as we stand pitch side watching the club train on a Friday afternoon.
 “Football is a sport for all, it has no gender,” he goes on to say.
 “You have to fill the gap.
 And there is a big gap between men and women.
 But it can be smaller.
-We beck the fact that women have to have the same opportunities in their jobs, their professions, in all ways of their lives.
+Women have to have the same opportunities in their jobs, their professions, in all ways of their lives.
 This is about gender equality.”

 With the players now able to focus solely on their performance on the pitch, the club’s rapid success shouldn’t at all come as a surprise.
 “The change (from ACF Firenze to Fiorentina Women’s FC) has given us many benefits, from the tiniest details to the most pivotal ones.
 From the equipment to the locker rooms, everything has improved and developed.
 I am satisfied, not only for being part of this new deal but also for women’s soccer as a whole.
 I hope Fiorentina will be a model for the rest of Italy,” said Giulia Orlandi, midfielder and the club’s captain.
 Echoing that sentiment is the right back Alia Guagni.
 “We’re extremely glad, as this is a step we had been waiting for, and now we’re living it daily.
 Fiorentina is the first team and I’m sure it’s something good for every team to also sort out.”
 And that’s exactly what Sandro and the Della Valle family have in mind.